How Long Does Hardwood Flooring Last?

 When Does My Hardwood Flooring Need Replacement?

-While it is usually best to recoat or refinish your hardwood flooring, there are a few scenarios where a full hardwood flooring replacement will be needed.
+While it is usually best to recoat or refinish your flooring, there are a few scenarios where a full replacement will be needed.

 Severe Flooring Damage

-Refinishing your hardwood flooring can only fix so many damages.
-When the majority of your hardwood flooring becomes chipped, warped, or stained, refinishing your flooring may not be enough to bring the hardwood flooring back to it’s original shape.
+Refinishing your floor can only fix so many damages.
+When the majority of your flooring becomes chipped, warped, or stained, refinishing may not be enough to bring back to it’s original shape.
 Older hardwood flooring may be nearing the end of it’s life when it has been refinished around ten times.
 This will cause grooves and nails to begin to show.

 Join Our Newsletter